 “It’s overwhelming,” Lawren says.
 “One reaction would be to throw our hands up.
 But as Christians, we can’t abandon children.”

-Here you can learn about seven of the worst disasters of 2018 and how World Vision is helping people affected.
+Here you can learn about seven of the worst disasters in 2018 and how World Vision is helping people affected.

 Myanmar refugees in Bangladesh